JuliaReach/MathematicalSystems.jl/docs/src/man/systems.md

 Please note that for each continuous system there is a corresponding discrete system, e.g. there is [`ConstrainedAffineContinuousSystem`](@ref) and [`ConstrainedAffineDiscreteSystem`](@ref), etc.
-However in this table we only included continuous system's types for brevity.
+However in this table we only included continuous system types for brevity.

 |Abbreviation| System type|